Arizona requires landlords to make the following disclosures to tenants:

 If the landlord pays a local tax based on rent and that tax increases, landlord may pass through the increase by increasing the rent upon 30 days’ notice (but not before the new tax is effective), but only if the landlord’s right to adjust the rent is disclosed in the rental agreement.
 (Ariz.
 Rev. Stat. § 33-1314)

 Availability of Landlord and Tenant Act.
-Landlord must inform tenant in writing that the Residential Landlord and Tenant Act is available on the Arizona Secretary of State’s website.
+Landlord must inform tenant in writing that the Residential Landlord and Tenant Act is available on the Arizona department of housing's website.
 (Ariz.
-Rev. Stat. § 33 1322)
+Rev. Stat. § 33-1322)

 Landlords must provide existing and new tenants with educational materials on bedbugs, including information and physical descriptions, prevention and control measures, behavioral attraction risk factors, information from federal, state, and local centers for disease control and prevention, health or housing agencies, nonprofit housing organizations, or information developed by the landlord.
 (Ariz.
 Rev. Stat. § 33-1319)